codeconscious/ccvtac/README.md

 You can also enter the following commands:
 - `\quit` or `\q` to quit
 - `\history` to see the URLs you most recently entered
-- `\update-downloader` to update the downloader using the command in your settings
+- `\update-downloader` to update the downloader using the command in your settings (If you start experiencing constant download errors, try this command)
 - Modify the current session only (without updating the settings file):
   - `\split` toggles chapter splitting
   - `\images` toggles image embedding